syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Getting-Started.md

 ## Setting Blackout Dates

-Add the dates into `BlackOutDates` property, which needs to be disabled among visible dates.
+SfCalendar control provides option to black out the desired dates.
+This can be done by adding dates into `BlackOutDates`.
 Check the [BlackOutDates](http://help.syncfusion.com/android/sfcalendar/blackoutdates) section for more details.

-For instance add all the holiday dates to blackout dates property.
+Following is the example for black out all the holiday dates.

+{% tabs %}

 {% highlight c# %}